 Welcome!
-I am a postdoctoral researcher at University of California, Los Angeles working with Hongjing Lu in the Computational Vision and Learning Laboratory.
-I have also come to accept the name of Ya-Chia (means duck nice in Chinese), since this name often receive questions, feedback, letters, and awards on my behalf.
+I am a postdoctoral researcher at the University of California, Los Angeles working with Hongjing Lu in the Computational Vision and Learning Laboratory.
+I have also come to accept the name of Ya-Chia (means duck nice in Chinese), since this name often receives questions, feedback, letters, and awards on my behalf.

 You can view my CV here.

 A primary research focus of mine is how basic visual processes interact with higher-level aspects of perception.
 For example, I have been interested in how visual aesthetics can influence other aspects of visual processing, including the possibility that visual aesthetics are driven in part by more basic visual mechanisms (e.g., Chen & Scholl, 2014; Chen, Colombatto, & Scholl, 2018).
 I have also explored how implicit inferences about causal history of objects (that we would typically associate with higher-level thoughts) are actually parts of perceptual shape representation, to the extent that they can induce apparent motion (Chen & Scholl, 2016).